Shoulder Replacement in Houston, TX

 A torn rotator cuff can also lead to serious shoulder joint pain.
 A large, long-lasting tear can lead to a condition called rotator cuff arthropathy, in which the tear causes changes in the joint, which then leads to arthritis.
 Osteonecrosis, lingering damage from trauma, and severe fractures can also cause shoulder pain and joint stiffness.

 If you are experiencing shoulder joint pain, contact Orthopaedic Associates in Houston to discuss your symptoms and possible treatment options.

 Shoulder Replacement Surgery in Houston, TX

-Orthopedic specialists may use several different treatment options to help eliminate shoulder joint pain.
+Orthopaedic specialists may use several different treatment options to help eliminate shoulder joint pain.
 First, you will go through a complete evaluation, including a physical examination of your shoulder and range of movement, a discussion of your symptoms, X-rays, a discussion of your medical history, and possibly other tests.
-Based on the results of these assessments, the orthopedic surgeon will explain your treatment options.
+Based on the results of these assessments, the orthopedic shoulder surgeon in Houston will explain your treatment options.